ibm-cloud-docs/openshift/openshift_troubleshoot_app.md

 {: tsResolve}
 [Change the size and IOPS of the existing file storage device](/docs/openshift?topic=openshift-file_storage#file_change_storage_configuration).

 When you resize the volume in your IBM Cloud infrastructure account, the attached PVC description is not updated.
-Instead, you can log in to the `docker-registry` pod that uses the `registry-backing` PVC to verify that the volume is resized.
+Instead, you can log in to the `image-registry` (OpenShift 4.3) or `docker-registry` (OpenShift 3.11) pod that uses the `registry-backing` PVC to verify that the volume is resized.
 {: note}

 <br />